The Myth of Salesforce Legal Case Management

 Are you smaller than an enterprise client?
 If so, be prepared to be overwhelmed by the truly unimaginable hidden cost of the Salesforce platform.
 The low bait price of $25 per month provides very little functionality.
 Any functionality that you were expecting and hoping for in this system comes at a hefty, hidden price tag.

 Hidden, in the sense that virtually everything you attempt to integrate or connect to it adds to the monthly fee.
 Many of the integrations or connections you will find necessary to meet your expectations of why you bought it in the first place.
 To complicate matters further, each Salesforce software update that occurs may disrupt the functionality of the integrated partner.
-This will require a significant amount of time upkeeping your connections and ensuring workflows continue to work properly and remain uninterrupted.
+This will require a significant amount of time for upkeep of your connections and ensuring workflows continue uninterrupted.

 Hidden, in the sense that if your provider of SFDC has built an overlay on top of the application, expect it to be slow.
 The concept makes sense but the execution leaves many scratching their heads.
-Any update that SFDC does can crash the system.
+Indeed, any update that SFDC does can crash the system.

 Overlay Applications of Salesforce Legal Case Management